8 Facts About Production Planners

 - The budget of the company (Ex.
 Labour costs, materials)

-Using these considerations they make educated guesses as to what the company will need and plan the best they can.
+Using these considerations, they make informed guesses about what the company will need and plan accordingly.

 4. Production planning requires a high amount of collaboration

-Production planner can’t simply plan what they want.
-(If they did they would be out of a job pretty fast!).
-Instead, they have to collaborate with many departments to correctly forecast what is needed for production.
+Production planners cannot simply decide what they want.
+If they did, they would quickly find themselves out of a job!
+Instead, they must collaborate with various departments to accurately forecast the production needs.

-Firstly, they work with the business team by providing them with feed back on product demand forecasts.
+Firstly, they collaborate with the business team by providing feedback on product demand forecasts.

 Keep in mind who they collaborate with will vary on the size of the company.